Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Introduction and Overview

 \subsection{Overview}

 Our paper is structured as follows.
-In Section \ref{sec:zwexample}, we examine the simple example $\phi=z_1z_2$ and its associated Clark measures and Clark unitary operators.
-This example is simple enough to be handled from first principles, but the features we observe illustrate general results we obtain later on.
-Section \ref{sec:prelim} contains background material we use freely in the remainder of the paper.
-We review some salient results from Clark theory in one variable, before moving on to a discussion of model spaces and Clark measures in two variables with a special emphasis on the case of rational inner functions.
+In Section \ref{sec:zwexample}, we study the simple example $\phi=z_1z_2$ and its associated Clark measures and Clark unitary operators.
+This example is simple enough to be handled from first principles, but the features we observe illustrate the general results that we obtain later on.

+In Section \ref{sec:prelim}, we present background material that we use freely in the remainder of the paper.
+We first review some salient results from Clark theory in one variable and then move to a discussion about model spaces (including related Agler decompositions) and Clark measures in two variables, with a special emphasis on the case of rational inner functions.
 Finally, we recall the definition of Taylor joint spectrum and list some of the features of this notion of multivariate spectrum.

-Next, in Section \ref{sec:unitaries}, under assumptions including the case of rational inner functions, we define pairs of Clark unitary operators $(U^1_\alpha,U^2_{\alpha})$ starting with two-variable compressed shifts, after first computing the adjoint of Clark embedding operators.
-We show that these Clark operators on the model space $K_{\phi}$ are unitarily equivalent to multiplication by the coordinate functions on $L^2(\sigma_{\alpha})$.
-Under additional assumptions on the underlying inner function $\phi$, we obtain concrete formulas for Clark unitaries $(U^1_{\alpha}, U^2_{\alpha})$.
-Section \ref{sec:spec} identifies the Taylor joint spectrum of a pair of Clark unitaries with the corresponding $\alpha$-level set of the underlying inner function $\phi$ under some technical assumptions on the associated Clark measure $\sigma_{\alpha}$.
-This covers, in particular, the case where $\phi$ is rational inner.
-Several examples that illustrate results and obstructions are presented in the closing Section \ref{sec:examples}.
+In Section \ref{sec:unitaries}, we investigate the existence and properties of Clark operators on the bidisk.
+We start by considering the Clark embedding operators from the model space $K_\phi$ into the Clark space $L^2(\sigma_\alpha)$ and identifying their adjoints.
+Then in Theorem \ref{thm:U1alpha}, under further assumptions that the embedding operator is unitary and related functions $\abf{1}_\alpha, \abf{2}_\alpha$ are bounded, we prove that the operators $(U_\alpha^1, U_\alpha^2)$ defined on the associated model space by